fmi-basel/neuRoi/README.md

 ## Documentation & Wiki

-Wiki page of this tool box can be found here[wiki page](https://github.com/aloejhb/neuRoi/wiki).
+Wiki page of this tool box can be found here [wiki page](https://github.com/aloejhb/neuRoi/wiki).

 ## Demos
 Demos can be found in the /demos folder.